Skip to content

 Audio Starts: The number of times that an audio ad is started.

-Audio 25% Completions: The number of times that an audio ad plays to 25% of its
+Audio 25% Completions: The number of times that an audio ad plays to 25% of its length.

-Audio 50% Completions: The number of times an audio ad is played until the middle of
+Audio 50% Completions: The number of times an audio ad is played until the middle of its view length.

-Audio 75% Completions: The number of times that an audio ad plays to 75% of its
+Audio 75% Completions: The number of times that an audio ad plays to 75% of its length.

 Audio 100% Completions: The number of times that an audio ad plays to the end.